 1974: Paul McCartney & Wings released “Jet,” the first American single from their 1973 album Band on the Run.
 The song went to #7 in the US, and differing accounts from McCartney claim that the title was inspired by either a pet Labrador Retriever or a pony he had owned.

-1978: Fleetwood Mac’s Rumours LP hits #1 on the UK album chart after reaching #1 in the US in Spring of 1977.
+1978: Fleetwood Mac’s eleventh studio album, Rumours, hit #1 on the UK chart after reaching #1 in the US in Spring of 1977.

 1978: Pasadena, California band Van Halen made their first appearance on the Billboard Hot 100 chart with a cover of the Kinks’ hit “You Really Got Me,” which later made it to #36.